kah-ve/fullstack-boilerplate-app/README.md

      docker-compose up

 on, you can see the containers that are running and the outputs.
 I use this to see the outputs from a flask.

+Also

+     docker exec -it [container id] bash

+into the flask container (named api) and run the command

+     tail -f apiLog.log

+This will give you a live output of the logs in a less cluttered fashion for the backend.

 --------------------------------------------------------
 Below are notes from source repo that provided core boilerplate code for docker-compose.